zhkl0228/unidbg/unidbg-hypervisor/README.md

 # Apple silicon hypervisor backend

-Allows you to emulate Android ARM64 native library on Apple Silicon.<br>
+Allows you to emulate Android and iOS ARM64 native library on Apple Silicon.<br>

 ## Sign the arm64 java binary
 ```